Leader of failed MH370 wreckage hunt hopes to search again

 Australia, Malaysia and China agreed in 2016 that an official search would only resume if the three countries had credible evidence that identified a specific location for the wreckage.

-Flight 370 vanished on March 8, 2014, while flying from Kuala Lumpur, Malaysia, to Beijing.
-The original search focused on the South China Sea before analysis revealed that the plane had made an unexpected turn west and then south.
+Flight 370 vanished on March 8, 2014, while flying from Kuala Lumpur to Beijing.
+The original search focused on the South China Sea before an analysis revealed that the plane had made an unexpected turn west and then south.

 Australia coordinated an official search on Malaysia's behalf that scoured 120,000 square kilometers (46,000 square miles) and cost 200 million Australian dollars ($150 million) before it ended last year.

-Experts used drift analysis of wreckage found washed ashore on the west coasts of the Indian Ocean to define the new search area that Ocean Infinity.
-The most likely crash site was only 25,000 square kilometers (9,650 square miles), roughly the size of Vermont.
+Experts used drift analysis of wreckage found washed ashore on the west coasts of the Indian Ocean to define the new search area where Ocean Infinity focused.
+The area considered the most likely crash site was only 25,000 square kilometers (9,650 square miles), roughly the size of Vermont.

 Ocean Infinity ship Seabed Contractor made quick progress operating up to eight remotely controlled underwater sonar drones.

-The director of the official seabed hunt that ended last year, Peter Foley, told an Australian Senate committee hearing last week that he still hoped that Ocean Infinity would be successful.
+Jiang Hui of China, whose mother was on board the plane, said he appreciated Ocean Infinity's efforts but still hoped for more information on the reason for the disappearance.

-"If they're not, of course, that would be a great sadness for all of us," Foley said.
+The recent seating of a new Malaysian government under Prime Minister Mahathir Mohamad could offer the prospects of new data becoming available, Jiang told said last week.

-Jiang Hui of China, whose mother was on board the plane, said in March that he was grateful for Ocean Infinity's courage to mount the search.
-But he said he hoped it would not be the end if the mission failed and proposed that a public fund be set up to continue the search.
+"I don't believe a corrupted government can be efficient or fair," he said, referring to the administration of Najib Razak, who was Malaysia's prime minister when the flight disappeared and who has been questioned by police in a money-laundering scandal that tainted his government.